 (4) In subsection (2) document includes any data that is recorded or stored mechanically, photographically, or electronically and any tape, disc or other device or medium on which it is recorded or stored.

-23. Director may limit powers of other officials
+23. Powers of other officials, Director may limit

 (1) The Director may give directions in writing to an official referred to in section 22(1) directing —